 Coordinator: David Donat and Stellan Kinberg

-I Describe Myself and You Draw me – D/D – Three phases: Start February 2021
+I Describe Myself and You Draw me – D/D – Three phases: Starts in February

 D/D is a multicultural art project that enhances writing and descriptive skills.

 It allows students to describe their physical and psychological aspects, and therefore to gain awareness of their behavior, interests, habits.

 Coordinators: Larisa Tarasevich (Russia) & Hugo Maldonado (Mexico)

 Join the global exchange of legends, tales, and stories that are part of your family, community, or country.
 Our project promotes extensive reading (reading for pleasure) through book-related activities among classes around the globe, all year round.
 Help us create cultural bridges among countries by interacting through our tasks, with the assistance of technology, educational platforms, and the love of a good story.

 By the end of each phase, classes will receive an electronic participation diploma.

 To register or learn more about the phases and dates, go to the GRC main info page: